Comparing Latham Group (SWIM) and Its Rivals

 |2.47

-Latham Group presently has a consensus target price of $23.75, indicating a potential upside of 54.12%.
-As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 31.54%.
-Given Latham Group’s stronger consensus rating and higher probable upside, equities analysts plainly believe Latham Group is more favorable than its peers.
+Latham Group presently has a consensus price target of $23.75, indicating a potential upside of 59.08%.
+As a group, “Plastics products, not elsewhere classified” companies have a potential upside of 31.39%.
+Given Latham Group’s stronger consensus rating and higher probable upside, research analysts plainly believe Latham Group is more favorable than its rivals.

-22.0% of Latham Group shares are held by institutional investors.
-Comparatively, 76.3% of shares of all “Plastics products, not elsewhere classified” companies are held by institutional investors.
-8.1% of shares of all “Plastics products, not elsewhere classified” companies are held by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.

-This table compares Latham Group and its peers’ net margins, return on equity and return on assets.

 Summary

-Latham Group peers beat Latham Group on 8 of the 12 factors compared.
+Latham Group rivals beat Latham Group on 8 of the 12 factors compared.

 Latham Group Company Profile (Get Rating)